 Strategies

 The holidays are a popular time for employees to request time off.
-Employers generally have the right to control how much vacation employees take at a time and how many employees are out on vacation at any one time.
+Employers generally have the right to determine how much vacation employees take at a time and how many employees are out on vacation at any one time.
 Here are some examples of practices employers may use to help manage vacation requests:

-• Early deadline.
+- Early deadline.
 Consider requiring all holiday vacation requests be submitted by a certain date.
 Choose a reasonable deadline based on your business needs.

-• Restricted-use periods.
+- Restricted-use periods.
 Employers may set a limit on the amount of vacation that can be taken at any one time.

-• Block-out times.
+- Block-out times.
 Some employers implement block-out times during which vacations are off limits.
 This can help employers meet demands during peak business times.

-• Incentives.
+- Incentives.
 Employers may provide incentives for employees to take time off during less desirable times of the year.
 For example, some employers provide an extra day of vacation or offer premium pay for working during peak vacation periods.

 Even if you don’t adopt a formal strategy, your policy should still make clear that vacations may be restricted, if necessary, based on scheduling and business needs.
-Your policy should provide guidance on how requests will be granted when demand is high (such as, being based on seniority, first-come first-served, or through a lottery method.)
+Your policy should provide guidance on how requests will be granted when demand is high (such as being based on seniority, first-come first-served, or through a lottery method.)

-Reasonable accommodations
+Reasonable accommodations for religious observances

-Under federal law, employers with 15 or more employees are generally required to provide reasonable accommodations for employees' sincerely held religious beliefs and practices, unless doing so would impose an undue hardship (defined as substantial increased costs).
+Under federal law, employers with 15 or more employees are required to provide reasonable accommodations for employees' sincerely held religious beliefs and practices, unless doing so would impose an undue hardship (defined as substantial increased costs).
 This may include providing unpaid time off.
 The Equal Employment Opportunity Commission's Compliance Manual suggests best practices for providing religious accommodations, such as facilitating voluntary shift swaps and permitting flexible scheduling.

 Note: State laws may require employers with fewer employees to provide religious accommodations under certain circumstances.
-Check your state law to ensure compliance.
+Check your state law to ensure compliance. |

 #2: Holiday pay